ykotturi/socialmedia-feedback-workshop/README.md

 Pittsburgh, PA
 15208

-Coffee and snacks will be provided.
-If you have any food allergies, be sure to indicate so in the RSVP form.
+Coffee and snacks will be provided. **If you have any food allergies**, be sure to indicate so in the RSVP form.

 ### Bring other creators!

-You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually.**
+You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually to reserve a spot.**

 <a href="#top">Back to top</a>
 <div id="study"></div>